Caring for a loved one

 Based on one estimate, family members provide 90% of the care for patients getting care for chronic illness in the United States

 More than one-third of family caregivers care for a parent—averaging 20 hours a week

-But whatever your relationship, if you’re reading this, you can help your loved one manage better and live better with HF.
+But whatever your relationship, if you’re reading this, you can help your loved one manage better and live better with Heart Failure.

-You’ll find helpful information about HF throughout this website, from the facts about HF to recommended changes in diet and activity.
-If you’re caring for someone with HF, this section is just for you.
+You’ll find helpful information about Heart Failure throughout this website, from the facts about Heart Failure to recommended changes in diet and activity.
+If you’re caring for someone with Heart Failure, this section is just for you.

 First, you need to accept your new role of caregiver.
 It’s quite a job to take on, and a long-term commitment.
 Seeing yourself in this new light will allow you to plan ahead and reach out for help—and control the stress and emotion that might otherwise get in the way.